 Armed with that information, picking the best e-commerce platform should be simple.
 Let’s jump right into PrestaShop vs Shopify!

 The first thing we need to talk about before we compare PrestaShop vs Shopify is the difference between self-hosted and hosted platforms.

-PrestaShop is a self-hosted platform, which means that it’s software you can install on any server you want.
+PrestaShop is a self-hosted platform, which means that its software could be installed on any server you want.
 With this solution, you’re not tied to a specific web hosting provider, so you can shop around until you find one that offers all the features you need.